peter-hunt/hotm-optimizer/README.md

 If you're not sure how to edit the values in the config to, view the Python Support section below.

+You can check your stats breakdown in the Skyblock Menu -> Your Skyblock Profile -> Gathering Stats on the right.
+In there, the components of the mining stats that you have is broken down, which you can check easier whether if there is something like the mining speed from Gone with the Wind event that you should not add to the config.

 To start, edit the `config.py` data to your in-game stats.
 Follow the instructions and review the given example `config.py` for the integer/percentage formats and what should be added.
 Go into the stats break down in the menu after HOTM is reset to avoid event stats messing up the stats.
 And make sure to include additional related stats like mineral specific or regional stats. **Copy from the `config_init.py` for a clean copy to get started with to avoid incorrect default values from the `config.py`.** Remember to update the stats whenever you get an upgrade in the items or have a decent amount of extra powder available.
 Remember that the total powder is the powder that you have plus the total you will get back from respecing the HOTM tree (just so you can see how much an increase it is from your current stats should you use the optimized result and decide if you wish to switch otherwise), or just the plain numbers after respecing.

+A reminder that **the code doesn't automatically generate the best HOTM tree based on your HOTM/COTM levels yet and will require manually putting the used nodes**.
+You can do so by **entering the code name for the HOTM nodes under the `"given_tree"` value**, and you can **check for the code names for other nodes in the `data/hotm_tree.json` if not shown in the example**.
+This is due to the ability calculation not implemented in the main optimizer code yet, and that it gets more complicated with the code when you have to try all possible trees when you don't have enough tokens for all relevant perks.
+Don't worry, this will be implemented at some point in the future though, although the option of using a given tree will be supported just in case you have so much mana that you love Maniac Miner over anything else.

 **Be careful that the `config_init.py` content will not work without your editing to put in your own stats as the mining speed is set to zero.**